MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-optional-features.md

 ---
 # required metadata

-title: Configure optional features for a Dynamics 365 Commerce evaluation environment
+title: Configure optional features for a Dynamics 365 Commerce sandbox environment
-description: This article explains how to configure optional features for a Microsoft Dynamics 365 Commerce evaluation environment.
+description: This article explains how to configure optional features for a Microsoft Dynamics 365 Commerce sandbox environment.
 author: psimolin
 ms.date: 07/16/2020
 ms.topic: article